prog4biol/pfb2019/README.md

 Sets
 =====

 A set is another Python data type.
+It is essentially a dictionary with keys but no values.

 - A set is unordered
 - A set is a collection of data with no duplicate elements.